 How to Exfoliate Scalp

 The good news is there are several easy ways to exfoliate your scalp.
 You can do it with a scalp brush, by using something gritty like sugar or quinoa added to shampoo, or by using a product formulated to exfoliate the scalp like a scalp scrub or mask.
 There’s nothing complicated about exfoliating your scalp: use the ball of your fingertips to apply the product with small circular motions, rinse and repeat.
 Be gentle to avoid irritation, especially if you have a sensitive scalp.

+Scalp Brush.
 A scalp exfoliation brush is an easy way to exfoliate your scalp because you simply use it with your regular shampoo to do a good scrub of your scalp.
 You can use it every time you wash or less often if desired.
 I have my 8-year-old daughter use one of these every time she washes just to ensure she is really cleansing her scalp.
 It has eliminated her seborrheic dermatitis, a common scalp condition that shows up as yellow, greasy flakes and redness of the scalp.

 The Best Products for Scalp Exfoliation